fffjacquier/notes-app/README.md

 ## TODOs

-1. export as pdf or text or zip
-2. make New page
+1. make New page
-3. add tests
+2. add tests
-4. what happen when you remove all notes by default?
+3. what happen when you remove all notes by default?
-5. nprogress when saving?
+4. nprogress when saving?
-6. add dynamic menus to remvoe/add folder notes
+5. add dynamic menus to remvoe/add folder notes
-7. add date at top of note
+6. add date at top of note
-8. add sort for notes in current folder
+7. add sort for notes in current folder

 •• Done